pnts/methodandmatter/source/writing/essays/noticing-and-exploring.html.md

 > "I define coaching broadly as that part of a relationship in which one person is primarily dedicated to serving the long-term development of competence, self-generation, and aliveness in the other.
 Coaching is a central and critically important activity for any leader in any organization who sees himself or herself as working with and through others."

 &mdash; Doug Silsbee, _Presence-Based Coaching_

----

-Thank you for being here, I deeply appreciate your time and attention.
-Happy exploring, and see you in two weeks!